nickLewisCSUS/computer_graphics/README.md

 H: Halt rendering,
 F: Toggle frame rate display in console,
 S: Save status to file,
-L: Load status from file and
+L: Load status from file, and
-?: Print usage instructions to console
+?: Print usage instructions to console.

 # Requirements
 Make sure to use Windows operating system and not Mac.
 Intellij was the open-source platfrom is was created on, so it is preferred to use this IDE.